Mercedes EQC review: range, battery & charging

 Mercedes EQC range

-However, when testing the EQC in the UK to see what it was like to live with, we were only seeing around 180 miles of range.
-Far off what Mercedes claimed, or what we experienced previously.
-But, if you do a lot of trundling about town and make good use of the regenerative braking (which, unusually, you must choose to turn on using steering-wheel paddles), the range will increase.
+However, when testing the EQC in the UK to see what it was like to live with, we were only seeing around 180 miles on a charge.
+But if you do a lot of trundling about town and make good use of the regenerative braking (which, unusually, you must turn on using steering-wheel paddles), the range will increase.